NatronGitHub/Natron/README.md

 ## Help wanted

-Natron is looking for developers and maintainers.
+Natron is looking for developers and maintainers!
 You can help developing and maintaining Natron if you have the following skills:

 - [Git](https://en.wikipedia.org/wiki/Git) and [GitHub](https://en.wikipedia.org/wiki/GitHub)
 - [C++](https://en.wikipedia.org/wiki/C%2B%2B) (Natron source is still C++98, but switching to [C++11](https://en.wikipedia.org/wiki/C%2B%2B11) or [C++14](https://en.wikipedia.org/wiki/C%2B%2B11) should be straightforward if needed)